Open Air Stereo: Open Air Stereo on Laguna Beach

-The third season of Laguna Beach: The Real Orange County began filming in mid 2005 and premiered in mid-August 2006.
+The third season of Laguna Beach: The Real Orange County began filming in December 2005 and premiered in mid-August 2006.
 While Open Air Stereo was mentioned sparingly early in the season by the last two episodes placed a heavy emphasis on the circumstances and emotions surrounding the "band's" major-label signing with Epic Records.
 Members of the band have commented on how the show has affected its career trajectory.
 "It was always our main goal of getting on the show to gain more exposure for our band.
 We really cared about the show to be honest.
 It was weird how it all evolved.
 They had already been filming for a few weeks and were like "Fine, we will put your band on tv."
 According to Gross, "Whether it's the 'Real OC' or not, we knew it would be stupid to pass up an opportunity to reach out to more people and have them hear our "music", and we're going to make it work."